sushi-labs/sushiswap/packages/sushi/README.md

     specifiedLiquidityProviders, // do not pass this param to have all available liquidity providers for the operating chain );

-// sync the pools data every 10 secs in the background setInterval(async () => {
+// sync the pools data every 10 secs in the background, this is very cheap using a few eth_getLogs calls but keeps all data synced setInterval(async () => {
     const untilBlockNumber = 123n; // optional, set to undefined to update pools data to latest block await router.updatePools(untilBlockNumber);